 - Child Support.
 Child support is not a taxable event.
 The payor pays child support with after-tax dollars and the recipient does not have to pay taxes on the money received.

-- Dependency Exemption.
-The dependency exemption is a deduction from your taxable income associated with caring for a child.
+- Dependency Exemption/Child Tax Credit.
+The dependency exemption used to be a deduction from your taxable income associated with caring for a child.
+The dependency exemption no longer has any value in and of itself.
+However, it the person who claims the dependency exemption for a child also gets to claim the $2,000 child tax credit.
+A ‘tax credit’ is a dollar-for-dollar reduction off of your taxes, where as a tax-deduction just reduces the amount of income you pay taxes on.
 If you do not specify who gets to claim the child, then the IRS rules say that whoever spends more than half of overnights with the child gets to claim that child.
 If you have a 50/50 parenting plan, the IRS says that whoever has the higher income gets to claim the child.
-These are just the default rules – you are allowed to “trade” the dependency exemption.
+These are just the default rules – you are allowed to “trade” the dependency exemption and child tax credit.
 For example, if you have one child, it is possible to agree that you will each claim the child every other year.
 If you have two children, it is possible to agree that you will each claim one of them.
-It is important to note that the tax benefit associated with claiming the dependency exemption is phased out at very high income levels.
+It is important to note that the tax benefit associated with claiming the dependency exemption and child tax credit is phased out at very high income levels.

 - Capital Gains.
 When you are dividing stocks or mutual funds that are NOT held in retirement accounts, you need to be aware that you may have to pay taxes on those stocks when you sell them.
 For example, let’s say you have ten shares of Google stock that are worth $500 and you paid $100 for five of them and $450 for five of them.
 If you sold the shares tomorrow you will pay capital gains on $400 of gain for the shares that were purchased for $100 but only pay capital gains on $50 of gain for the shares that were purchased for $450.
 This is true even though all of the shares are worth $500!
 Therefore it is very important to know what the “basis” (purchase price) is when you are dividing assets to which capital gains may apply.
 Capital gains can also apply to other assets, not just stocks.
 It is important to know that assets that are held for less than one year are taxed at normal income tax rates, while assets that are held for more than year are taxed at a more favorable long term capital gains rate (0% or 15% for most people).
 Depending on how you structure a settlement, you may be able to save on taxes thanks to the capital gains rules.